Key takeaways

 What’s left is how much you have available for discretionary spending.
 Is this number higher than what you added up as your actual discretionary spending?
 Then congratulations—you’re living within your means!

 But if your actual discretionary spending is higher than what the math says it should be, it means you’ve got some work to do.
-You’ll have to figure out which of your expenses are eating up too much of your budget, and where you may want to cut back to make sure you aren’t going into debt to afford your lifestyle.
+You’ll have to figure out which of your expenses are eating up too much of your budget, and where you may want to cut costs to make sure you aren’t going into debt to afford your lifestyle.

 Budgeting step 7: Develop a monthly tracking system